nsuarezcanton/datadog-dynamic-instrumentation/README.md

-# Python
+# datadog-dynamic-instrumentation

-This playground provides an environment to showcase: (a) tracing Python micro-services and (b) how adding delay to services (upstream and downstream) affects the latency metric, [trace.<SPAN_NAME>](https://docs.datadoghq.com/tracing/metrics/metrics_namespace/#latency-distribution).
+This playground provides an environment to showcase: (a) tracing Python micro-services, (b) how adding delay to services (upstream and downstream) affects the latency metric, [trace.<SPAN_NAME>](https://docs.datadoghq.com/tracing/metrics/metrics_namespace/#latency-distribution), and (c) Datadog's [Remote Configuration](https://docs.datadoghq.com/agent/remote_config/?tab=configurationyamlfile) features.

 It spins up three containers, a Redis instance, and a Datadog Agent: